 I promise you this – your church leaders value consistency and reliability higher than talent or experience.

-95% percent of becoming a worship leading is just showing up.
+95% of worship leading is just showing up.

-Be consistent, week after week, year after year.
-You’ll see doors fly open wherever you go.
+Be consistent, week after week, year after year and you’ll see doors fly open wherever you go.